api3dao/merkle-funder/README.md

 ### Deploy contracts

-1. Copy [.env.example](./env.example) to `.env` and add a new entries to this file with the RPC provider URL and the private key of the account that will be used to deploy `MerkleFunder` contract and later send transactions with
+1. Copy [.env.example](./env.example) to `.env` and add new entries to this file with the RPC provider URL and set the private key of the account that will be used to deploy `MerkleFunder` contract and later send transactions with
    > In case you would like to use a different `.env` file for instance, `.env.staging` or `.evn.prod` then you must set the `ENV` environment variable to `ENV=staging` or `ENV=prod`
 1. Copy [config.example.json](./config/config.example.json) to `config.json` and add a new entry using the chain ID as key for the object
    <!-- TODO: add more details about each field in the config -->